-You should bring your stored colostrum when you come in for the birth of your baby (e.g. when you are in labour, or when you come into hospital for a planned induction or caesarean section).
+You should bring in a small amount of your stored colostrum (1 or 2 syringes) when you come in for the birth of your baby (e.g. when you arein labour or come in for planned caesarean section).
+If you are being induced wait until nearer when your baby is going to be born to bring it in.
+After your baby is born more can be brought in from home as needed to save any waste.

 Bring your frozen colostrum with you in a cool bag with ice packs.
 Inform the midwife that you have it when you arrive.
 Your colostrum should be clearly labelled with your name and CHI number.
 It will be safely stored in a fridge or freezer until it's needed.
 If it is frozen, defrost it in the fridge.
 Only defrost small amounts as needed to reduce wastage.
-Once defrosted, colostrum should be used within 12 - 24 hours or discarded.
+Once defrosted, colostrum should be used within 24 hours or discarded.